Laguna Poco Sol

 Other volcanic features in the area include breccia, lahar deposits, lava flows and tuffs.
 The lake may be a landslide scar, or a crater left by a phreatic explosion.
 It is of probable Pleistocene age.
 It is constructed within the andesitic Monteverde Formation, which was erupted between 2.1 and 1 million years ago.

 Hot springs, mud pots and deposits of sulfur are found both at the lake and near the Río Penas Blancas.
-The area has been investigated for the possibility of obtaining geothermal energy from it.
+The area has been investigated for harnessing geothermal energy.
 The geothermal activity may be the source of the name Pocosol.

 The active volcano Arenal lies north-northwest of Laguna Poco Sol.
 Arenal along with Cerro Chato between Arenal and Laguna Poco Sol and Cerro Pocosol south of Laguna Poco Sol may be located along a zone of tectonic weakness that was accompanied by northeast-migrating volcanism.